phylotastic/datelife/README.md

 [![NSF-1458572](https://img.shields.io/badge/NSF-1458572-white.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1458572)
 <!-- badges: end -->

-# Welcome to DateLife’s R package GitHub repository\!
+# Welcome to DateLife’s R package GitHub repository!

 Get a phylogenetic tree with branch lengths proportional to geologic time (aka a ***chronogram***) of any two or more lineages of interest to